Solutions to twisted word equations and equations in virtually free groups: Compression round: the first phase

+We write $w=up^e rv$ with $\abs{u}= \abs{v} = 3\del$, $p$ is primitive of length at most $\del$ and $r$ is a nonempty prefix of $p$.
+(Recall very long means $|w|\geq 10\del$ so $|p^er|\geq 4\del$.)
+By \prref{lem:sydney}, we can encode the factor $up^e rv$ uniquely by writing the triple $(p,r,e)$.
+Let us call $u$ and $v$ the \emph{borders} of the \velo maximal \delper factor $up^e rv$.
+Consider different occurrences $up^e rv$ and $u'p'^{e'} r'v'$ of \velo maximal \delper factors in $\sig(W)$.
+If the occurrences overlap, then this overlap takes place in the borders only, because otherwise the occurrence of the factor was not maximal.

+It follows that the number of occurrences \velo maximal \delper factors with at least one visible position is less than $\abs W$.
+Thus we find some minimal index set $\Lam$ of size $\abs \Lam< \abs W$ such that

+is exactly the set of \velo maximal \delper factors of $\sig(W)$ which have a maximal occurrence with at least one visible position.

-The idea is that at the end we arrive at a state with a solution where all occurrences of these factors are replaced by $u[r,s,\lam]v$ where $[r,s,\lam]$ is the notation for a single letter and $rs=p$.
-Here $\lam$ is a formal symbol taken from some some index set $\Lam$.
-For this we write the set of these \velo \delper words in $\sig(W)$ as:
+The idea is that at the end we arrive at a state with a solution where all these occurrences are replaced by $u[r,s,\lam]v$ where $[r,s,\lam]$ is the notation for a fresh letter such that $p=rs$, $r\neq 1$, and $\lam\in \Lam$.
+We also {\em color} certain positions in $W$ and $\sig(W)$.
+At the end of the process a position will be {\em green} \IFF it is labeled by some new letter $[r,s,\lam]$.

-If $\Lam= \es$, then we skip the rest of \delper compression.
-Hence, in the following we assume that $\Lam$ has minimal size (\ie $|F_\Lam|=|\Lam|$) and $\Lam\neq \es$.
-We also define a set of primitive words